geduardcatalindev/agileengine-engineering-assessment/README.md

 ## API

 This project is a simple API that returns a list of food trucks in San Francisco.
-The API has two endpoints, one to return a list of food trucks and another to return a list of food trucks near a given location.
+The API has two endpoints, one to return a food truck location give it's database id and another to return a list of food trucks near a given location.

 ### Endpoints